affinitic/Products.Collage/Products/Collage/README.txt

 Make sure collective.collage is in your python path if you want these views registered for use in Collage.

+See DEVELOPER.txt to add support for custom content types and themings.

 Issue tracker
 -------------